 Now, when you see any of your objectionable pictures anywhere on the internet, try deleting them.
 You can easily delete the images appearing on your social media accounts, but what about the images you don’t have control over.

 If you see your image uploaded to anyone’s social media account or any website, you can always ask the owner to take it down.
 Or, you can also request Google to omit your image from search results through a “right to be forgotten” request.
 You can use Google’s “EU Privacy Removal” webform for the same.

 Note: The Internet doesn’t easily forget, and your deleted image still might be lurking somewhere, maybe on someone’s social media account or maybe on the cloud.

 Day 2: Everything in one place

 The second step is about the data you share with Google and its various products like Chrome, Search, Cloud, Docs, Forms, Gmail, Translate, YouTube, Hangouts, and Maps.
-You can easily check all your activities on Google platform.
-Just go to My Activity page on Google and sign into your Google account.
+You can easily check all your activities on the Google platform.
+Just go to My Activity page on Google and sign in to your Google account.
 Here you can see all your activities done on the internet using any of the Google products.
 You can also see the activities done on other devices.